 Bell of St. Patrick's ShrineMetalwork Reproduction of the Bell of St. Patrick's Shrine By Creator:Elkington & Co. - This file was donated to Wikimedia Commons as part of a project by the Metropolitan Museum of Art.
 See the Image and Data Resources Open Access Policy, CC0, https://commons.wikimedia.org/w/index.php?curid=60897448

-The entire structure of St. Patrick's Bell is in the same shape as the Dogon Smithy and Celestial Granary, which had the same form in the Dogon religion and were associated with creation.Dorey, The Rose p.
+The entire structure of St. Patrick's Bell is in the same shape of the Dogon Smithy and Celestial Granary, which had the same form in the Dogon religion, and were associated with creation.Dorey, The Rose p.
 62

-When you study Dogon star knowledge, you realize that the Dogon Smithy is a euphemism for a black hole.Dorey, The Rose p.
-61 The red and white gems on this bell are important symbols that the Dogon would have associated with stars.
-They are symbols of white compact stars, which form blackholes, and red giant stars, which are considered the source of most elements and life in the Universe.Dorey, The Rose p.
+In Dogon star knowledge, the Dogon Smithy was a euphemism for a black hole.Dorey, The Rose p.
+61 The red and white gems on this bell would have been important symbols to the Dogon and would have been associated with stars.
+They would have been symbols of white compact stars, which form blackholes, and red giant stars, which are considered the source of most elements and life in the Universe.Dorey, The Rose p.
 416

 According to Ogotemmêli, the "anvil and bellows were combined in this work," which eventually evolved into a collection of musical instruments.
 "The drum replaced the bellows, iron hand-bells the anvil and the drumsticks the hammer."Dorey, The Rose p.
 301